 If you’re injured in a motor vehicle collision in Michigan, you may recover car accident damages from the at-fault driver, usually paid by the driver’s insurance company.
 No-fault PIP benefits provided by your own auto insurance provider do not include non-economic loss damages and excess economic loss damages.

-Under the Michigan no-fault law, persons injured in auto accidents can bring a liability claim against the negligent driver who caused their injury.
+Under Michigan law, persons injured in auto accidents can bring a liability claim against the negligent driver who caused their injury.
 In this lawsuit — called a “liability claim” or an “auto negligence claim” — car crash victims can seek two types of damages: 1) non-economic loss damages and 2) excess economic loss damages.

 Injured in a Car Accident?
 You May Recover Non-Economic Loss Damages

 If you’re injured in an auto accident, non-economic loss damages are the losses that affect your quality of life.
 They include:

 - diminished social pleasure and enjoyment

 - scarring and disfigurement